-3.3.1 RTS control line of RPi serial port

-Possible, but I can't imagine why anyone would want to do this when there are better ways.

-3.3.2 RTS control line of USB to RS232 adapter

-Possible, but I can't imagine why anyone would want to do this when there are better ways.

-3.3.3 VOX operation where transmitter is activated by transmit audio signal
+- RTS control line of serial port.
+Possible, but I can't imagine why anyone would want to do this when there are better ways. - VOX operation where transmitter is activated by transmit audio signal.
 The SignaLink USB uses this technique.
-It is important to set the delay to the minimum value so the transmitter will be turned off quickly after transmit audio stops.

-There are several homebrew circuits using the same idea including https://sites.google.com/site/kh6tyinterface/
+(Homebrew circuit example: https://sites.google.com/site/kh6tyinterface/)